The Bride of Christ?

-Conclusion: The multitude in verses 6 through 8 are Christians and they’re in heaven at that moment.
+Conclusion: The multitude in verses 6 through 8 consists of Christians and they’re in heaven at that moment.
 Notice reference to the “wedding of the Lamb” and “his bride” in verse 7.
 Doesn’t this mean the church is the bride?
 Not really.
 The believers refer to themselves in the first person (“let us rejoice and be glad”) yet refer to the bride in the third person (“his bride has made herself ready”), so it’s unlikely they are the bride.
 In fact, consider verse 9: “‘Blessed are those who are invited to the wedding supper of the Lamb!”
 If the believers are the bride, then who would be invited?
 In reality, we’re invited to the wedding supper.
-We’re not the bride, who would be honored at the supper, not invited to it.
+We’re not the bride, who would be honored at the supper, not just invited to it.

 We should expect the Book of Revelation to be consistent in its imagery and it clearly identifies the bride in Chapter 21.

-“I saw the Holy City, the new Jerusalem, coming down out of heaven from God, prepared as a bride beautifully dressed for her husband” (Rev 21:2).
+“I saw the Holy City, the new Jerusalem, coming down out of heaven from God, prepared as a bride beautifully dressed for her husband” (Rev. 21:2).

 “One of the seven angels who had the seven bowls full of the seven last plagues came and said to me, ‘Come, I will show you the bride, the wife of the Lamb.’
-And he carried me away in the Spirit to a mountain great and high, and showed me the Holy City, Jerusalem, coming down out of heaven from God” (Rev 21:9-10).
+And he carried me away in the Spirit to a mountain great and high, and showed me the Holy City, Jerusalem, coming down out of heaven from God” (Rev. 21:9-10).